 Choose the route that suits you

-Opening a Stocks & Shares ISA can be complicated, or simple, depending on which route you take.
+Opening a Stocks and Shares ISA can be complicated, or simple, depending on which route you take.
 Either go with a platform that requires you to pick from thousands of investments to build your own portfolio, or get a low-cost digital wealth manager, like Wealthify, to do all the hard work.
 You’ll need to choose how much to invest and the risk level you’re happy to take, but that’s it.
 The route you choose will depend on how much control you want over what you invest in, but if you don’t have the time or patience to research yourself a digital wealth manager could be a faster and less stressful solution.

 Don’t forget to shop around

-Opening a Stocks & Shares ISA might seem like an overwhelming task.
+Opening a Stocks and Shares ISA might seem like an overwhelming task.
 The sheer number of providers to choose from could be enough to stop you in your tracks.
 It’s important to do your research and compare what they offer, but ultimately, the lower the fees you pay the more returns you get to keep, so always pay attention to what you’ll pay including any hidden costs like withdrawal charges.
 If you’re opting for a platform where your money is invested on your behalf, you will likely need to pay fees for having your funds managed by experts.
-Some providers might even charge you for taking money out of your Stocks & Shares ISA.
+Some providers might even charge you for taking money out of your Stocks and Shares ISA.
 So, make sure you look at the different costs as they can eat into your returns.

 The tax treatment depends on your individual circumstances and maybe subject to change in the future.